Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

     * 2: additionally prints the residual for each iteration and details of the MDIIS solver (useful for debugging and convergence analyses)

-`solvcut`  (Default = buffer )
-:   Cutoff used for solute-solvent interactions.
-The default is the value of buffer.
-Therefore, if you set `buffer` <
-    0 and specify `ng` and `solvbox` instead, you must set `solvcut` to a nonzero value, or the program will quit in error.

 `thermo` (Default = "std")
 :   Which thermodynamic equation you want to use to calculate solvation properties.
-Options are "std", "gf", or
-    "both" (case-INsensitive). "std" uses the standard closure relation, "gf" uses the Gaussian Fluctuation approximation, and "both" will print out separate sections for both.
+Options are "std", "gf", or "both" (case-INsensitive). "std" uses the standard closure relation, "gf" uses the Gaussian Fluctuation approximation, and "both" will print out separate sections for both.

     !!! note
         Note that all data are printed out for each RISM simulation, so no choice is any more computationally demanding than another.

-`tolerance` (Default = 1e-5)
-:   Upper bound of the precision requirement used to determine convergence of the self-consistent solution.
-This has
-    a strong effect on the cost of 3D-RISM calculations (smaller value for tolerance -> more computation).

 ### **`&alanine_scanning` namelist variables**